 Sarah Chilton is a Partner specialising in partnership and employment law.
-She is dual qualified to practice in England & Wales and Scotland and has represented clients in both the English and Scottish Courts.
+She is qualified to practice in England & Wales, in Scotland and in Ireland and has represented clients in both the English and Scottish Courts.

 - Member of the Management Committee of the Scottish Discrimination Law Association